Analyzing Trinity Capital (TRIN) & The Competition

 |Trinity Capital Competitors

-Trinity Capital’s rivals have higher revenue and earnings than Trinity Capital.
-Trinity Capital is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Trinity Capital’s peers have higher revenue and earnings than Trinity Capital.
+Trinity Capital is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Trinity Capital Company Profile (Get Rating)